annziel/movie-watchlist/README.md

-# Use this App and kepp track on movies and TV series to watch!
+# Use this App and keep track on movies and TV series to watch!

 ## About the project